-With that out of the way, the face mostly refers to the beard, and we’re going to include the neck in this.
+With that out of the way, the face mostly refers to the beard and the neck.
 Here are a few rules.
 First, the beard on your jawline should be longer than anywhere else.
 That doesn't mean your entire neck needs to be completely hairless, but there should be a clear distinction between the layers.

 Perhaps the trickiest part of grooming your face is the sideburns.
 They have to blend with your beard, and that's usually best accomplished by using a comb and trimming at an angle.
 This video will show you how to do it.

-Just like with trimming, your face should have its own, dedicated razor.
+Just like with trimming, your face should have its dedicated razor.
 It's for the same reasons.

 As for style, most guys shave the whole neck once you get more than an inch or so below the jawline.
 If you want to play it safe, stick to this rule.
 Regardless, shaving has some uneven rules.
 Some beards need clean lines, and some don't.
 The general idea is that the lines should be as sharp as the beard is short.
 If you have a nice, long beard, you want fuzzier lines on the beard.
 If you keep a clean five o'clock shadow, then you can put sharp lines on it.

-There are only three reasons to shave your chest: sports, health and special request.
+There are only three reasons to shave your chest: sports, health, and special request.
 If chest hair is going to hurt your competition, feel free to shave.
-The Plow can get it done.
+A safety razor can get it done.
 Similarly, some health conditions might require you to go hairless.
 Also, if someone willing to do you favors in the bedroom asks you to have a smooth chest, there's no shame.
 Enjoy.

 Lastly, if you trim the chest, then a razor isn't needed anywhere on this part of your body.
 You're looking for a natural aesthetic, not sharp shaving lines.

 It can feel like the rules are all over the place, but the back is pretty much the opposite of the chest.
 Most women like it smooth, so that's our typical recommendation.